Simple Models and Biased Forecasts: Framework

 Time is discrete and is indexed by $t\in\mathbb{Z}$.
 An agent observes a sequence of variables over time and uses her past observations to forecast their future values.
 I let $y_t\in\mathbb{R}^n$ denote the time-$t$ value of the vector of observables, or simply the \emph{observable}.
 Vector $y_t$ follows a mean-zero stochastic process $\mathbb{P}$ with the corresponding expectation operator $\mathbb{E}[\cdot]$.
-I start by taking $\mathbb{P}$ as a primitive; the process will be an endogenous outcome of agents' actions in the macro applications studied in Sections \ref{sec:NK}-\ref{sec:DMP}.
+I start by taking $\mathbb{P}$ as a primitive, but the process will be an endogenous outcome of agents' actions in the business-cycle application studied in Section \ref{sec:DSGE}.